envima/photodb/collections/_maintenance/user_accounts.md

 *Accounts can be managed by users logged in by accounts with associated **admin** role only.
 Or by **disabled login**, leading to **admin rights**.*

 The **account management page** is located at the AudioApp web interface.
-Even for PhotoDB only projects, you need to open the AudioDB web interface to manage accounts.
+Even for PhotoDB only projects, you need to open the AudioDB web interface to manage accounts:

 **Example**: Application sever is accessible by web address:
 ```text